aLekSer/agones/site/content/en/docs/Installation/terraform.md

 ## Prerequisites

-- Terraform v0.12.3
+- Terraform v0.12
 - [Helm](https://docs.helm.sh/helm/) package manager 2.10.0+
-- Access to the the Kubernetes hosting provider you are using (e.g. `gcloud` or `az` utility installed)
+- Access to the the Kubernetes hosting provider you are using (e.g. `gcloud`
+{{% feature publishVersion="1.1.0" %}}, `awscli`{{% /feature %}} or `az` utility installed)
 - Git

 # Installing the Agones as Terraform submodule on Google Kubernetes Engine

-You can use Terraform to provision your GKE cluster and install agones on it using Helm Terraform provider.
+You can use Terraform to provision your GKE cluster and install Agones on it using Helm Terraform provider.

 First step would be to enable `Kubernetes Engine API`.
 From the Cloud Console, navigate to APIs & Services > Dashboard, then click `Enable APIs and Services`.
 Type `kubernetes` in the search box, and you should find the Kubernetes Engine API.
 Click Enable.